lsdroubay/C/softwaremanual/DiagonalMatrix.md

   double sum;

-  // sum the absolute values of the row and create a random number that is larger for(int i = 0; i < r; i++)
+  //sum the absolute values of the row and create a larger random number for(int i = 0; i < r; i++)
   {
     sum = 0;